underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 ## Conclusions

-I find it easier to think about queries in terms of SQL, than alternative formulations.
+I find it easier to think about queries in terms of SQL than alternative formulations.
 However, I've tended to avoid using straight SQL in a project because it's so easy to introduce an error when changing code.
 But here we have two projects offering great opportunities to remove that risk.

 Both doobie and Slick are using the same mechanisms (prepared statements and JDBC meta data).
 The routes taken at the moment are different, focusing on analysis and test-time checking (doobie) and compile-time checking (Slick).

-I you want to try out the code in this post, I've created a [Github project] for you.
+If you want to try out the code in this post, I've created a [Github project] for you.